elasticio/elasticio.github.io/content/_components/hubspot/creating-oauth-app-for-hubspot.md

 on our platform you MUST create an OAuth2 App on HubSpot side.

 The HubSpot documentation already contains a detailed explanation of the process and we encourage you to [follow it](https://developers.hubspot.com/docs/api/working-with-oauth).
+After granting access, you should be redirected back to our platform via a `redirect_url`.
+To do this, you will need to provide our [OAuth Callback Redirect URL](/guides/oauth-callback-redirect-url).

 During the OAuth2 App creation you would need to select an existing Auth Client from the drop-down list **Choose Auth Client** or create the new one.
 Next you